Install Nodinite v7 - OpenID Connect (OIDC) and OAuth 2.0

 Best Practices for Administrators

-- Document current IDP claims - Know exactly what claims are currently provided
+- Document current IDP claims — know exactly what claims are provided before changing anything

-- Have database backup - Ability to rollback Policy changes if needed
+- Back up the database — ability to rollback Policy changes if needed

-- Notify users - Inform users they may need to wait up to 1 hour for changes to take effect
+- Notify users — changes take up to 1 hour to propagate due to token caching

-- Schedule during low-usage windows - Minimize impact
+- Schedule during low-usage windows — minimise impact

-- Create new Policies - Instead of modifying existing Policies
+- Create new Policies instead of modifying existing ones

-- Never modify Administrators Policy - Without tested backup plan
+- Never modify the Administrators Policy without a tested backup plan

-- Wait for token expiration - Allow 1+ hours before troubleshooting
+- Wait for token expiration before troubleshooting — allow 1+ hours

-- Test with fresh login - Use incognito/private browsing to force new authentication
+- Test with a fresh login — use incognito/private browsing to force new authentication

 Token Configuration in Identity Providers